Billionaire Profile

 Philanthropy

-While specific figures are difficult to ascertain, Bloor is known for his philanthropy and has made significant donations to various charities and organizations, including the Conservative Party.
+While specific amounts are not available in the search results, Bloor has made significant donations to the Conservative Party.

 Career Milestones